1 9 7 6 (UK/Australia)

 Genteel Jason, kind-hearted Samuel (Gerard Maguire), fiery Luke (former Arthur of the Britons star Oliver Tobias) and their sister Jassy (Elisabeth Crosby) are to establish a sheep farm on land which has been bequeathed to Jason.

-Arriving in Australia and discovering that (because of an administrative error in Whitehall) the land they are expecting to farm has already been taken, Luke forges ahead with a plan to ‘squat’ on 600 acres of vacant land near Sofala in New South Wales and establish a ranch by rounding up stray livestock lost from neighbouring ranches.
+Arriving in Australia and discovering that (due to an administrative error in Whitehall) the land they are expecting to farm has already been taken, Luke forges ahead with a plan to ‘squat’ on 600 acres of vacant land near Sofala and establish a ranch by rounding up stray livestock lost from neighbouring ranches.

 Luke’s illegal activities in establishing a squatter’s ranch allow plenty of opportunity for conflict with the penal colony’s governing body who refuse to recognise his claim to the land.